 - Riads and dars can be cold in Winter.
 We stayed in four riads during our trip.
 Three rooms were equipped with air conditioning units that efficiently warmed the rooms.
 The forth room had a small electric heater that didn’t do very much more than take the chill off a bit.
 The main problem with heating in riads is the central courtyards where breakfast is usually served.
 Some have roofs and others don’t and regardless, many are not heated at all.
 Breakfast can be a pretty chilly affair.

 - There’s normally good, free Wifi.
 Wifi was generally pretty good during our trip – good enough to stream Netflix in most cases.
 Walls though tend to be pretty thick in riads, so expect some dead spots here and there.

 - Be flexible.
 We encountered one instance of prolonged electrical failure during our stay.
 From our research, this does happen from time and time and you just have to roll with it whilst staff offer their sincere apologies and attempt to rectify the problem.

 Most of these points are as a result of riads being retrofitted from family homes to modern guest accommodation.
 The buildings just weren’t built for their modern day purpose.
-Be flexible when you encounter issues and these problems shouldn’t affect your trip too much.
+Check listings and reviews to ensure the hot water, heating and wifi are at least adequate before you book.

 As a result of significant development and restoration works occurring all over Morocco, it is common to find attractions are closed indefinitely.
 We lost count of the number of times we’d plan to visit a landmark, museum or attraction, only to find it was closed for works.